onetarek/wp-ad-guru/readme.txt

 *   **Search result page**.
 *   Posts that contain a specific **category, tag**, or any other **custom taxonomy term**.

 **GeoLocation:** This plugin detects visitors' GeoLocation by tracking IP addresses.
-You can show some special ads only to the visitor of a targeted country.
+You can show some special ads only to the visitors of a targeted country.

 **WAYS OF INJECTING THINGS TO FRONT-END**